 Master of Accounting and Law

 The accounting profession has recently seen a fundamental shift from a role that was seen as providing financial information and number crunching towards a multi-disciplinary advisory role.
-Similarly, many law firms increasingly favour graduates who display accounting and financial acumen.
+Similarly, many law firms increasingly favor graduates who display accounting and financial acumen.

-The course offers graduates a pathway to gain entry to professional accounting bodies such as the CPA Australia, the Institute of Public Accountants, Chartered Accountants Australia and New Zealand and exemptions from the Association of Chartered Certified Accountants (ACCA).
+The course offers graduates a pathway to gain entry to professional accounting bodies such as the CPA Australia, the Institute of Public Accountants, Chartered Accountants Australia, and New Zealand and exemptions from the Association of Chartered Certified Accountants (ACCA).

 Graduates with a Master of Accounting and Law will have multi-disciplinary skills with the ability to solve complex business issues in multiple markets.

 * Price for the online Bachelor of Master of Accounting and Law is a full-fee paying place.

 The Bachelor of Master of Accounting and Law information is only general information.
 You will need to find an educational institute that provides this course as EDNA does not provide this course.

 |703||Principles of Income Tax Law||Core|